How to Write a Novel

 One of the biggest mistakes beginning writers make is showing their early efforts to anyone who will look.
 I know, it’s tempting.
 You’re writing a novel.
 You want feedback!
 You want support!
 You want someone to tell you it’s awesome.
 But hold your horses.
 For one thing, if you let people see your novel too early, they’re going to have all sorts of ideas about where it should go and what it should be about, what you should include and what you should leave out.
 If you show it to two people, you’re going to get a double dose of all those well-intentioned ideas.
 Show it to three people, and triple the effect.
 You see what I mean.
 Worst case scenario is that no one likes it and you’re so discouraged you end up ditching it before you’ve had a chance to get very far.

 For a little while, at least, you need to protect your novel.
-Don’t show it to anyone, and don’t ask for advice.
 Give yourself some time to get your own vision onto the page before other visions interject.
 Many novels are written by collaboration, but, unlike screenplays, most are not written by committee.
 It’s your story; hide it in a drawer until it’s ready to see the light.
+Then, when you’re ready to revise, take a class or find a supportive writing group.

 Get Michelle’s free writing and publishing tips newsletter.